-The transaction amount.
+Use the transaction amount.
 The amount for an Account Payable transaction can be an estimate or "price quote."
 Do not amend the amount of the account payable transaction if the final amount billed or invoiced is different from the amount originally reported.
-Do not enter a dollar sign when entering the amount; decimal points are only required if there are cents to report.
+Do not enter a dollar sign when entering the amount; a decimal point is only required if there are cents to report.